 Sex is powerful

 People are born from sex, people die from sex (STIs).
-If I get a powerful gift for Christmas, say a car, there are rules that keep me safe.
-I think it is the same with sexuality.
+If we get a powerful gift for Christmas, say a car, there are rules that keep us safe.
+It is the same with sexuality.

 For freedom Christ has set us free.
 Stand firm, therefore, and do not submit again to a yoke of slavery.
 For you were called to freedom, brothers and sisters, only do not use your freedom as an opportunity for self-indulgence ...
 (Gal 5:1, 13-18)